 It is the hope of RBSC that this guide will be one step toward greater visibility for Asian Canadian stories in the archives as we actively work to broaden our collections.
 If you're interested in further information on these topics, continue to the bottom of this page for a list of resources.

-Archives are repositories that help shape public memory by brandishing control over the historical record.
-Here at RBSC, we recognize that such power must be wielded in an actively feminist, anti-racist, and decolonial way in order to cease perpetuating systemic injustices.
-We are currently working toward the goal of being more representative and balanced in our collections so that our holdings will reflect the richness and truth of the human experience, free from the harmful limitations of prejudice.
-Additionally, we are committed to confronting the harmful effects of patriarchal colonialism that continue to persist in archives to this day by calling them out, addressing them, and ensuring they no longer continue.
+Archives are repositories that help shape public memory by preserving and “legitimizing” a particular historical record.
+At RBSC, we recognize that this creates a number of power imbalances in the archives, and we attempt to approach our work of acquiring, organizing, and describing records in an actively feminist, anti-racist, and decolonial way in order to avoid perpetuating systemic injustices.
+Additionally, we are committed to confronting the harmful effects of patriarchal colonialism that continue to persist in archives to this day.

 Ultimately, this guide is intended to be a work in progress that not only becomes more accurate over time, but more holistic and complete as well.
 We understand and accept that appropriate and respectful terminology will continue to change and evolve.
 To that end, we welcome and encourage any feedback, suggestions, or criticisms regarding any of the terminology or resources that we have presented here.